 Its primary focus is global news, politics and business.
 However you will also find relevant sections on science, technology, and the arts.
 Every two months, they also release an in-depth report on certain hot topics.
 Every three months a technology report called Technology Quarterly is released which focuses on trends and developments in science and technology.

 We speak to a lot of students who don’t realise that as a member of the University, we have access to the current newspaper in print and online, and the Economist archive, dating back to 1843.
+You don’t need to arrange your own access if you’ve been asked to keep on top of Business news; we’ve got it covered.

 Watch our introductory video to find out how to access and find information in The Economist: